 It sounds counter-intuitive, of course, since it’s quite logical that bigger businesses have more valuable data to steal and offer richer rewards.
 But it’s true, reflected in a sharp rise in SMBs being targeted in the last decade or so.

-Security firm Symantec noticed it as far back as 2012, when “50 percent of all targeted cyber attacks focused on businesses with fewer than 2,500 employees.
-Attacks on business with fewer than 250 employees increased from 18 percent in 2011 to 31 percent in 2012,” according to a report they put out at the time.
+Security firms noticed it as far back as 2012, when 50 percent of all targeted cyber attacks focused on businesses with fewer than 2,500 employees.
+Attacks on business with fewer than 250 employees increased from 18 percent in 2011 to 31 percent in 2012, according to a report that was put out at the time.

 And if you think about it, that makes sense: if hackers can breach big companies and take their data when those companies spend literally millions of dollars on cybersecurity every year, wouldn’t it be mere child’s play to target smaller organisations with smaller cybersecurity budgets and far less sophisticated defences?

 The answer, of course, is a resounding “YES!”.

 What this means is that small businesses owe it to themselves to do as much as they can to shore up their cyber defences.
 If they don’t, they run the risk of losing their hard-earned profits to data breaches, ransomware, lost productivity, and the loss of reputation and customer confidence that accompanies any sort of successful attack.

 With all that in mind, here are some top tips on what SMBs can do to protect themselves.
 Some are easy to implement, others less so, and some are so simple that you’ll probably slap your head and go “Dur!”, but all are vital for the long-term survival of any SMB.